coleenquadros/configuration/README.md

 [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates.

-In order to import certificates stored in Vault into AWS Certificate Manager, you need to add them to the `terraformResources` field.
+In order to import certificates stored in Vault into AWS Certificate Manager, you need to add them to the `externalResources` field.

 - `provider`: must be `acm`
-- `account`: The AWS account you want to import certificates in.
 - `identifier` - name of resource to create (or update)
 - `secret`: Certificate store in Vault ([example](https://vault.devshift.net/ui/vault/secrets/app-interface/show/dsaas/routes/_wildcard.api.openshift.io)) (optional)
   - `path`: vault path